Arts and Culture

 • Promote collaboration among artists of all disciplines, backgrounds, and stages of careers.

-The commissioned artists or artist teams will be required to design, fabricate, and install a public art feature that will create a strong and recognizable link to themes of tradition, diversity, inclusion, storytelling, identity, and education.
+The commissioned artists or artist team will be required to design, fabricate, and install a public art feature that will create a strong and recognizable link to themes of tradition, diversity, inclusion, storytelling, identity, and education.
 Artists or artist teams must source their own working studios, materials, and fabrication companies in this creative process.

-Upon completion, the Library will assume ownership of the artwork.
+Upon completion, the library will assume ownership of the artwork.
 The artist retains intellectual property rights to the artwork including, without limitation, copyright.
-The Library shall have the right to use images of the artwork for any non-commercial promotional use (example: social media, website, pamphlets, etc.).
-Images of the artwork will not be used for purposes of commercial or monetary profit by the Library without prior consent by the artist.
+The library shall have the right to use images of the artwork for any non-commercial promotional use (example: social media, website, pamphlets, etc.).
+Images of the artwork will not be used for purposes of commercial or monetary profit by the library without prior consent by the artist.

 Who is Eligible?

-The Library seeks to commission qualified Indigenous artists.
+The library seeks to commission qualified Indigenous artists.
 All Indigenous artists with a connection to Calgary, including the TsuuT’ina Nation, the Blackfoot Nations, Îethka Stoney Nations, and Métis Nation Districts 5 and 6 and other urban Indigenous people are encouraged to apply.

-Artists may apply individually or as part of a team, however, only one application per artist / team will be accepted.
-The parameters of this project ensure that the public art and workshops featured in the Library should remain diverse with regards to artistic mediums, disciplines, and methods and that a varied group of artists are engaged.
+Artists may apply individually or as part of a team, however, only one application per artist/team will be accepted.
+The parameters of this project ensure that the public art and workshops featured in the library should remain diverse with regards to artistic mediums, disciplines, and methods and that a varied group of artists are engaged.
 Artists should be knowledgeable about Indigenous traditional and contemporary practices and protocols.

-The Placemaking initiative is an inclusive and supportive opportunity for all Indigenous artists, including people from traditionally underrepresented and marginalized groups, specifically female, individuals self-identifying as women, LGBTQ2+, and non-binary community members, to ensure diverse community representation.
+The Placemaking initiative is an inclusive and supportive opportunity for all Indigenous artists, including people from traditionally underrepresented and marginalized groups, specifically female, individuals self-identifying as women, LGBTQ2+ and non-binary community members, to ensure diverse community representation.

 Information Sessions